Join Here | Log In

 Does folic acid cause cancer?

+Folate is needed for cells to reproduce and grow, and cancer cells can use a lot of folate.
 The question of whether added folic acid increases cancer rates is one that researchers have been looking into for a few decades.
 It’s a controversial topic without totally clear answers.

-The mandating of folic acid fortification in 1998 correlates to an increase in the number of colon cancer cases in the US.
+The mandating of folic acid fortification in 1998 correlates with an increase in the number of colon cancer cases in the US.
 The sharp increase in colon cancers from 1998-2002 came after a long period when colon cancer rates had been declining.[article][ref]

-High amounts of unmetabolized folic acid are also associated with decreased natural killer cells (a cytokine that is part of the body’s defense against cancer).[ref]
+• High amounts of unmetabolized folic acid are also associated with decreased natural killer cells (a cytokine that is part of the body’s defense against cancer).[ref]

-People with a higher daily intake of folate (dietary folate along with some fortified foods with folic acid) have an increased risk of skin cancers.[ref]
+• People with a higher daily intake of folate (dietary folate along with some fortified foods with folic acid) have an increased risk of skin cancers.[ref]

 One commonly used cancer-fighting drug is methotrexate, which blocks the action of an enzyme (DHFR) that is part of the folate pathway.
 This essentially inhibits the synthesis of DNA, RNA, and more in cancer cells — and healthy cells.